mparke/blog/_posts/2016-08-14-Managing-IP-Addresses.md

 ## Accessing your Linode's IPs

-(In this iteration, we focused on IPv4 addresses only; IPv6 will be available in the API very soon.)
+(In this iteration we focused on IPv4 addresses only; IPv6 will be available in the API very soon.)

 As is the case with all other endpoints, you can list your IPs with